dveni/reportero/README.md

 # Reportero: TOMCAT:cat2: Beamtime report generator
 ___
-Generate reports for your beamtimes from the terminal, fast.
+Generate reports for your beamtimes from the terminal.

 ## Features:
 - List acquired datasets and show relevant information